xversial/Foundation-Platform/docs/extensions/configuring-extensions.md

 <a name="introduction"></a>
 #### Introduction

 Below we'll go over all of the configuration options for a Platform 2 extension.
-All configuration options cna be set in the `extension.php` file.
+All configuration options can be set in the `extension.php` file.
 This works exactly as any other Laravel 4 configuration file.
 The titles for these configuration options represent the key which can be set in the configuration array.

 <a name="name"></a>
 #### name